imobilize/ivf-blog/content/english/about.md

 ---
 title: ""
-image: "images/aboutlisa.jpg"
+image: "images/.jpg"
 description: "this is meta description"
 sidebar: true
 widgets: ["recommended","categories"]
 draft: false
 ---

 Hello, I'm Lisa.
 A thirty-something year old on an IVF journey.
-Sharing all the learnings.
-Passionate about removing the stigma of infertility.
+Passionate about removing the stigma of infertility and supporting others who find themselves in a similar position.

-> 1 in 6 people globally struggle to concieve, a whopping 17.5% of the adult population...yet solutions for preventions, diagnosis and treatment remain underfunded and inaccessible.
+> [1 in 6](https://www.who.int/news/item/04-04-2023-1-in-6-people-globally-affected-by-infertility "www.who.org") people globally struggle to concieve, a whopping 17.5% of the adult population!...yet solutions for preventions, diagnosis and treatment remain underfunded and inaccessible.

-4 years into the journey, I have learnt many things that I believe will be valuable to others on a similar path.
-Thanks for reading - I hope my words help you feel less alone xx
+Four years into the journey, I have learned many things that I believe will be valuable to others.
+The hope is that the words, tips, and research in this blog help you navigate the path to motherhood.
+Most importantly, I hope it helps you feel less alone xx